-This DIY apothecary cabinet with hutch (using repurposed furniture) could quite possibly be one of my favorite furniture makeovers to date!
-This upcycle is loaded with some of my favorite furniture refinishing hacks all designed to keep this low budget project on track.
-The final result is a custom DIY apothecary cabinet with hutch top that mimics a beautiful Restoration Hardware piece.
+This DIY dresser makeover and hutch could quite possibly be one of my favorite furniture makeovers to date!
+This upcycle is loaded with some of my favorite furniture refinishing hacks all designed to keep this low-budget project on track.
+The final result is a custom DIY dresser makeover with a hutch top that mimics a beautiful Restoration Hardware piece.

 The Idea